oncework/codeexpander/README.md

 # CodeExpander

 `CodeExpander` is a smart feature with TextExpander and embraces the GitHub Gist client.
-It saves and manages text or script segments that require repeated input and can be expanded automatically by setting abbreviations.
+It saves and manages text or script snippets that require repeated input and can be expanded automatically by setting abbreviations.

 ![](.gitbook/assets/map-main.png)

 ## **Feature**

-- Unlimited public/private segments
+- Unlimited public/private snippets
 - Unlimited snippets group
 - Cloud synchronization, online editing and sharing support
 - Instant instruction support